 - Peritonitis

-Amikacin is often used when bacteria are resistant to gentamicin or tobramycin, making it a valuable choice in hospitals.
+Amikacin is often used when bacteria are resistant to gentamicin or tobramycin, making it a valuable alternative in hospitals.

-The dosage of Amikacin Sulphate Injection depends on factors like:
+The dosage of amikacin sulfate injection depends on several factors such as:

 General Dosage Guidelines

-Dose adjustment may be required depending on kidney function.
+Dose adjustments may be needed based on renal function.

 Amikacin is usually given for 7–10 days, but in severe infections, treatment may be extended under strict medical supervision.

-This makes Amikacin a bactericidal antibiotic, meaning it kills bacteria rather than just stopping their growth.
+This makes amikacin a bactericidal antibiotic, meaning it kills bacteria rather than inhibiting their growth.

 Benefits of Amikacin Sulphate Injection